zalopay-oss/cannon/docs/ROADMAP.md

 Features:

-- Web interface for config benchmark and visualize report
+- Web interface for configuring benchmark and visualizing report
-- Support more generate types: sequence, environment (like timestamp), value in file input by json configuration defination
+- Support generating more types: sequence, environment (like timestamp), value in file input by json configuration definition

 ## ZaloPay Cannon v0.3.0